 2) Residence transportation services.
 For those living in care facilities, ask about transportation provided to residents for weekly shopping trips or other social outings.

 3) Dial-a-ride, van services and ride sharing.
 Often these services are run by transportation companies or nonprofit organizations and operate along specific routes.
 To find a service in your area, use the Eldercare Locator.
+Search by the topic ‘Transportation’ then enter your zipcode to filter results.

 4) Public transportation.
 Depending on your loved one’s health and options in your community, taking the bus, subway or train can be a viable option — perhaps after a few test runs together.